Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Case I: AdS-Einstein-Maxwell-Power-Yang-Mills black holes

-The AMPYM black holes are rooted in the study of black hole solutions in the context of supergravity theories, especially in anti-de Sitter (AdS) space.
-The study of black holes in AdS space is important for various reasons, including its relevance to string theory and the AdS/CFT correspondence, which is a duality between gravitational theories in AdS space and field theories defined on its boundary.
-These black holes are solutions to the equations of motion of supergravity theories with additional matter fields, such as Maxwell fields and power-Yang-Mills fields, within the context of AdS space that arises from a generalization of the Einstein-Maxwell theory with a negative cosmological constant and a non-Abelian gauge field.The history of AMPYM black holes can be traced back to the discovery of the first black holes in Einstein-Yang-Mills theory, which were considered in the works of Yasskin \cite{37.1} and Kasuya \cite{37.2}.
-It should be noted that in the non-Abelian case there are various gauge groups, but to obtain black hole solutions it is necessary to choose a specific form for the gauge potential.
-One of the simplest forms that nevertheless allowed to derive interesting and important results is the so-called Wu-Yang ansatz, which leads to magnetic-type solutions. \cite{37.3,37.4,37.5,37.6}.
-Of course, an interesting point that can be mentioned is that the primary black holes with non-Abelian fields, which were studied in the late 80s \cite{37.9,37.10,37.11,37.12}, were found to be unstable in the case of asymptotically flat geometry \cite{37.7,37.8}, but later black hole solutions were obtained in the AdS case, which were shown to be stable \cite{37.13,37.14,37.15,37.16}.
-The AMPYM black holes have been extensively studied in the context of theoretical physics, particularly in the context of holography and its applications to understanding strongly coupled field theories.
-In recent years, the study of AMPYM black holes has continued to be an active area of research, with a focus on understanding their thermodynamic properties, phase transitions, and connections to gauge/gravity duality.
-These black holes have been studied as models for strongly coupled systems in the dual field theories, providing valuable insights into nonperturbative phenomena in quantum field theories.
-Researchers have investigated various aspects of AMPYM black holes, such as their stability, entropy, and critical behavior.
-Their thermodynamic properties have been of particular interest, as they exhibit rich phase structures and can undergo phase transitions similar to those observed in condensed matter systems.
-Furthermore, the holographic interpretation of these black holes has led to fruitful connections between gravitational physics and field theory, shedding light on fundamental questions in quantum gravity and strongly coupled systems\cite{37.17,37.18,37.19}.
-This section provides a summary of the thermodynamics of N-dimensional Einstein-Maxwell-power-Yang-Mills gravity with a cosmological constant $\Lambda$.
-This theory of gravity is based on the following action, which we will explain in more details.
-So we will have,
+AEMPYM black holes are studied within supergravity theories, particularly in AdS space, due to their relevance to string theory and the AdS/CFT correspondence.
+These black holes are solutions to supergravity equations with additional matter fields like Maxwell and power-Yang-Mills fields, extending the Einstein-Maxwell theory with a negative cosmological constant and a non-Abelian gauge field.
+The history of AEMPYM black holes dates back to the first black holes in Einstein-Yang-Mills theory by Yasskin and Kasuya.
+Initially, non-Abelian black holes were unstable in asymptotically flat geometries, but later found stability in AdS space.
+The Wu-Yang ansatz is a key form for deriving magnetic-type solutions.
+Recent research focuses on their thermodynamic properties, phase transitions, and connections to gauge/gravity duality.
+These black holes model strongly coupled systems in dual field theories, offering insights into nonperturbative phenomena.
+Their rich phase structures and holographic interpretations link gravitational physics with field theory, addressing fundamental questions in quantum gravity and strongly coupled systems\cite{37.1,37.2,37.3,37.4,37.5,37.6,37.9,37.10,37.11,37.12,37.7,37.8,37.13,37.14,37.15,37.16,6000,6001,6002,6003,37.17,37.18,38}. \\\\ Here, we investigate the thermodynamic properties of N-dimensional gravity theories that combine Einstein's gravity, Maxwell's electromagnetism, and power-Yang-Mills fields.
+The presence of a cosmological constant $\Lambda$ further enriches the dynamics of these gravitational systems.
+The theory is grounded in the following action, which encapsulates the fundamental interactions\cite{1},